QuirkyCort/tutorials/courses/120 IoTy/100 Extensions_Software/50 EZ Timer.md

 The arguments are:

-* `cb` A `function`.
+* `cb` A function.
 EZ Timer will run this callback function at the specified interval.

-* `interval` A `float` representing the number of seconds between each run of the callback function.
+* `interval` A float representing the number of seconds between each run of the callback function.

-* `offset` A `float` representing the number of seconds to delay before the start of this timer.
+* `offset` A float representing the number of seconds to delay before the start of this timer.

-* `count` An `integer` representing the maximum number of times to run this timer.
+* `count` An integer representing the maximum number of times to run this timer.
 A `-1` means that the timer can run for an unlimited number of times.

-Returns a `None`.
+Returns `None`.

 ### Timer.set_timeout(cb, interval)